Balancing work and family can be hard as a mom. Whether working at home or not, overcome the challenges with these 6 surprising tips.

 We feel guilty for spending more time with clients and coworkers than our own kids.
 (We even feel guilty for enjoying our jobs!)
-When we finally do make it home, we’re often exhausted.
-We’re too drained for fun, quality time because we need to address logistics and prepare for tomorrow.
+When we finally do end the day, we’re often exhausted, too drained for fun, quality time because we need to address logistics and prepare for tomorrow.

-But our kids are growing up right before our eyes!
-We feel bad when we miss out on a milestone at daycare and worry we’re not giving them enough memories to look back on.
+But our kids are growing up right before our eyes.
+We feel bad when we miss out on a milestone and worry we’re not giving them enough memories to look back on.

-Whether it’s the buzz-terms “leaning in” or “having it all,” the challenges of work life balance comes up over and over.
-It’s a hot topic in magazines and news stories.
-This elusive balance has been sought since women became a regular part of the workforce.
+Whether it’s the buzz-terms “leaning in” or “having it all,” the challenges of work-life balance come up over and over.
+It’s a hot topic in magazines and news stories, an elusive balance that’s been sought since women became a regular part of the workforce.

-I’ve worked across the spectrum: traditional 9-to-5 gigs, part-time jobs.
-I’ve been an employee working from home and now, I’m running a business from home.
+I’ve worked across the spectrum, from traditional 9-to-5 hours to part-time hours.
+I’ve been an employee working from home, and now, I’m running a business from home.

 I’ve felt the pressure and seen the raised eyebrows when I’ve had to leave work early to pick up my kids from school.
 I’ve also faced the guilt of working from home when my kids were with me, too.

 Over time, I’ve learned to shift my mindset to stop the guilt and find rhythm and balance.
 It turns out, true balance isn’t exactly what we’re all seeking.

 Instead, we need to stop seeing work and life as a question of either/or.
 To feel good about work and life, we need to look at the way they intertwine and complement each other.

 If you want to get a handle on where your time goes, track it.
 For a week, track all your time in 30-minute chunks.
 This activity is quite eye-opening.

 It’s not just about spending less time on Facebook or in front of the TV (there’s likely still wiggle room in your schedule even you don’t do either).